 Panama City Beach has a food tour and it’s a great way to enjoy the local food and learn about the area.

 Zooworld is Panama City Beach’s little zoo.
 It’s really small, but they really pack the animals in there.
 They have many animals including lions and a giraffe.

 Bear Creek Feline Center

-Take a tour of the Bear Creek Feline Center: home to six species of lessor felines, including Jaguarundis, Florida Panthers, Bobcats, African Servals, African Caracals and Siberian Lynx.
+Take a tour of the Bear Creek Feline Center: home to six species of lessor felines, including Jaguarundis, Florida Panthers, Bobcats, African Servals, African Caracals, and Siberian Lynx.
 All tours are by appointment only and can be arranged by calling 850-722-9927.
-A minimum $50 per person donation is required, which makes this a pricey activity.
+A minimum of $50 per person donation is required, which makes this a pricey activity.

 Like most cities in Florida, Panama City Beach has a lot of golf courses.

 - Holiday Golf Club (they offer an amazing military discount through the Navy base.)

 - Hombre Golf Club – Adam Brack offers kids lessons at this course.

 - Panama City Beach, Signal Hill Golf Course